jsdealy/latin/miscellae/guideToLatinConversation.md

 To dispute over trifles.

-To render a thing use-
+To render a thing useless.
-less.

 From beginning to end.